Young professional woman holds a pen as she works on laptop

 3. An increase in income can make you eligible for a credit limit increase.

 Your credit limit is the maximum balance you can have on your credit card.
-Increasing your credit limit could help your credit score, leave it unchanged, or lower your score, depending on the circumstances.
+When you increase your credit limit it could help your credit score, leave it unchanged, or lower your score, depending on the circumstances.

 Find out what factors could cause you to hurt your credit score, and when it’s the right time to ask for a credit limit increase.